Migration Configuration Reference

 - Use the audit report (

-audit_report.md) to find active users. - Focus mapping on high-activity users.
+audit_report.md) to find active users and issue types. - Focus mapping on high-activity users first.

-null— the tool will still credit them by name in issue text.
+null— the tool will still credit them by name. - For multi-repo migrations, the